The Paleolithic Continuity Paradigm for the Origins of Indo-European Languages

 Marcel Otte

-Prehistorian (University of Liège)
+Prehistorian (Emeritus, University of Liège)

 Professor of Prehistory (Université de Liège, Belgium).
-Vice-president of the UISPP Commission for the Upper Paleolithic.
+President of the UISPP Commission for the Upper Paleolithic.
 His many publications concern in particular the origins of modern humans in Eurasia, their cultural traditions, aesthetic activity and spiritual functioning.
 The relationship between thought and religion as a mechanism peculiar to the human species is considered from an evolutionary perspective.

 Cesare Poppi